Time Speed Distance Calculator

 Result will appear here Default example is loaded below.

-Use our free Speed Distance Time Calculator to instantly find speed, distance, or time — just enter any two known values and hit Calculate.
-Powered by the core formula D = S × T, this tool supports mph, km/h, and m/s with auto unit conversion and a built-in km/h ↔ m/s trick table, giving you a full step-by-step breakdown — not just the answer.
+Use our free Speed Distance Time Calculator to instantly find speed, distance, or time — just enter any two known values and press the Calculate button.
+Core formula D = S × T, this tool supports mph, km/h, and m/s with auto unit conversion and a built-in km/h ↔ m/s trick table, giving you a full step-by-step breakdown — not just the answer.
 Perfect for US drivers, students, runners, cyclists, and road trip planners.
 Whether you're working out highway travel time at 65 mph, pacing a 5K run, or solving a physics problem — this calculator handles miles, kilometers, meters, hours, minutes, and seconds all in one place.
 No formulas to memorize, no sign-up required.
 Fast, accurate results every time — works perfectly on mobile, tablet, and desktop.

 km/h to m/s Converter — Speed Unit Table with mph